anuragvohraec/use-them/README.md

 Simple run `npm run start` to see the demo of the components of **use-them**.

 # Change release

 ### "version" : "11.0.0"
 1. Upgraded Bloc them.
-Removed dependencies from lit-html
+Removed dependencies from lit-html. `bloc-them` itself have now has its own templating engine.

 ### "version" : "10.0.12": IN PROGRESS
 1. Now Searchable Selector: has a property items to change its items list at runtime.